vantagedemos/product-help/UseCases-LIVE/VantagePath/README.md

 1. Open the <a href="/path-analyzer">Vantage Path</a>.
 2. Select the system connection and authenticate.
-3. Select the following "Event database": Telco.
+3. Select the following "Event database": TRNG_Telco.
 4. Select the following "Event table": telco_events.
 5. Select additional parameters or just click "RUN" and analyze the results.